jlacar/codekata/bloomfilters/devnotes.md

 Looking at the Guava implementation, we get validation that we've chosen a good name for the probabilistic query because the Guava implementation has a similar name, ``mightContain()``.
 Nice to know we're on the same wavelength as the Guava guys.

+We create a ``baselineBloom`` fixture to the test and refactor our tests.
+We configure the Guava BloomFilter to have a very small probability for getting a false positive result.
+We see that the sixth test still fails on the assertion with our Dictionary class so it looks like the baselineBloom that uses the Guava BloomFilter at least appears to be a good basis for comparison.